-The share of manufacturing industry in the total value added of Hungary is 24 percent in 2014 which shows a strong performance among EU-13 members.
+The share of manufacturing industry in the total value added of Hungary is 24% in 2014 which shows a strong performance among EU-13 members.
 In 2013, paper, paperboard and articles of paper pulp, of paper or of paperboard industry and metals products industry have strong RCA while in 2000, manufactures of metals is the only industry among these dirty industries.
-Malta is not so strong in manufacturing industry, however the country has gained RCA in chemical industry particularly pharmaceuticals (Table VIII).
+Malta is not so strong in manufacturing industry however the country has obtain RCA in chemical industry particularly pharmaceuticals (Table 8).

-Poland's share of manufacturing in total value added is 18 percent in 2014 and it is above the EU's average.
+Poland's share of manufacturing in total value added is 18% in 2014 and it is above the EU's average.
 However the performance of the country's energy efficiency is so weak.
-Despite the decrease in energy intensity, all energy-intensive sectors have competitiveness in the whole economy.
-On the other hand Romania has good performance in manufacturing industry; the country's energy-intensive figures have been decreasing dramatically since 2000, in 2013 in terms of energy intensity, Romania is the fourth biggest country among the other EU-13 countries.
-Among these dirty industries, non-ferrous metals lost its competitiveness, but the manufacture of metals gained RCA in 2013.
-On the other hand Slovenia has strong RCA in most energyintensive industries and the energy intensity of the country has decreased by 15 percent during 2000-2013; however the country still shows a high level of energy intensity.
+Despite the decrease in energyintensity, all energy-intensive sectors have competitiveness in whole economy.
+On the other hand Romania has good performance in manufacturing industry; The country's energy intensive figures has decreased dramatically from 2000, in 2013 in terms of energy intensity, Romania is the fourth biggest country among the other EU-13 countries.
+Among these dirty industries, non-ferrous metals lost its competitiveness but manufacture of metals gained RCA in 2013.
+On the other hand Slovenia has strong RCA in most energy-intensive industries and the energy intensity of the country has decreased by 15% during 2000-2013; however the country still shows a high level of energy intensity.
 Finally the industry of Slovakia is one of the most competitive industries among EU-13.
 The energy intensity of the country has dramatically decreased during the period; as a result of this change Slovakia has lost RCA in some energy-intensive industries such as chemical and non-metallic mineral manufactures.
 Despite the fall in energy intensity, Slovakia is one of the most energy-intensive member countries.